 The Compensation Committee of the Board of Directors shall administer the Plan for those participants who are members of the Company's Board of Directors, "officers" of the Company as defined in Rule 16a - 1(f) under the Securities Exchange Act of 1934 (the "Exchange Act"), and for such other key employees as may be designated by the Compensation Committee as Plan participants (such directors, officers and key employees hereinafter referred to as "Senior Participants").
-All determinations with respect to the participation of such Senior Participants in the Plan, and the form, amount and timing of any Awards (as defined in Article IV) to be granted to any such participants under the Plan, and the payment of any such Awards shall be made solely by the Compensation Committee.
-The Company's Management Committee shall administer the Plan for all other participants and shall have responsibility for all determinations with respect to the participation of any such participants in the Plan, and the form, amount and timing of any Awards to be granted to any such participants under the Plan, and the payment of any such Awards.
+All determinations with respect to the participants under the Plan, and the Plan, and the form, amount and timing of any Awards (as defined in Article IV) to be granted to any such participants under the Plan, and the payment of any such Awards shall have responsibility for all determinations with respect to the participants in the Plan, and the payment and timing of any Such Participants with respect to the participants under the Plan for all other participants and shall have responsibility for all determinations with respect to the participants in the Plan, and the form, amount and timing of any such participants under the Plan, and the payment of any Such Awards to be granted to any such participants in the Plan, and the form, amount and timing of any such awards to be granted to any such participants under the Plan, and the form, amount and timing of any such awards to be granted to any such Awards.
 All references to the "Committee" in the Plan shall include both the Compensation Committee and the Management Committee, as appropriate.